jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Functional regression models in ecohydrology 🏞 [2016-2019]
 ------------------

-Part of my M. Sc. in statistical hydrology at INRS, this prohject aimed at :
+*As part of my M. Sc. in statistical hydrology at INRS.*

 - Statistical modelling of ecohydrological variables (temperature, flow, habitat, etc.)
 - Analysis of the physico-thermal fish habitat variability